coastalwhite/gburghoorn.com/content/about-me.md

 ## Open source

-{% note(txt="What is open source",
-href="https://opensource.com/resources/what-open-source", type="websitesource") %}Open source allows for unrivalled transparency and, although a bit debatable, trust in the correctness.{% end %} Open source also allows people to crowdsource production of products.
+Open source allows for unrivalled transparency and, although a bit debatable, trust in the correctness. {{ note(txt="What is open source", href="https://opensource.com/resources/what-open-source", type="websitesource") }}Open source also allows people to crowdsource production of products.
 This allows individuals to help with disclose issues and make suggestion.
 My personal projects are (almost) always open source and I try to help with other projects.

 ## Science communication